Pedrokostam/WriteProgressPlus/WriteProgressPlus/docs/en-us/Write-ProgressPlus.md

 ```

 ### -NoETA
-if specified, hides ETA from status.
+If specified, hides ETA from status.

 ```yaml
 Type: SwitchParameter